NileshMagan/CanvasReactCodingTask/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+# Design decisions and considerations<a name="design"></a>
+# Efficiency
+A global redux store was added to synchronise data between the components

+# Testing
+Had I not been sick, I would have developed more tests that tested:
+- The UI components
+    - Front end styling
+    - When data comes in (onload/componentMounting/componentUnmounting)
+- Each aspect of redux
+    - Action dispatching
+    - Saga
+    - Reducers
+    - Selectors
+- API calls
+    - Handling of success, loading, error states
+    - Handling of data with more attention to if the response comes back empty, or structured incorrectly etc.

+# Future work
+More work could be done on:
+- Making the fill color dynamic so there is less need for previous state
+- Making the indexing of objects in the canvas file not a separate text object